AdobeDocs/experience-manager-learn.en/help/forms/inbox-customization/introduction.md

 ---
 # AEM Inbox

 AEM Inbox consolidates notifications and tasks from various AEM components, including Forms workflows.
 When a forms workflow containing an Assign task step is triggered, the associated application is listed as a task in the assignee's Inbox.

 The Inbox user interface provides list and calendar views to view tasks.
 You can also configure the view settings.
-You can filter tasks based on various parameters
+You can filter tasks based on various parameters.

- You can customize an Experience Manager Inbox to change the default title of a column, reorder the position of a column, and display additional columns based on the data of a workflow
+You can customize an Experience Manager Inbox to change the default title of a column, reorder the position of a column, and display additional columns based on the data of a workflow.

 >[!NOTE]
 >